 Informed by McIntosh’s seminal work on White privilege, male privilege, and curriculum re-vision, as well as Style’s metaphor of “curriculum as window and mirror” and her call for balancing "scholarship on the shelves" with "scholarship in the selves," SEED encouraged teachers to share their own experiences about gender, race, and other systems of privilege and oppression.
 The first SEED New Leaders Week was held in July 1987 in Claremont, California.
-Teachers who participated then led year-long, monthly SEED seminars in their own schools and communities, facilitating conversations with their peers about how these aspects of life relate to school curricula.
+Teachers who participated then led year-long, monthly SEED seminars in their own schools and communities, facilitating conversations with their peers about how systems of privilege and oppression relate to school curricula.

 In addition to the National New Leaders Week held in July, multi-year regional initiatives were launched by SEED leaders who saw a need to expand the number of teachers who could attend a SEED summer training.
 The St. Paul Foundation, among others, funded the Minnesota SEED Branch from 1992 to 2005, in part to help fulfill a new state rule that required the curriculum to deal more inclusively with gender, race, and disability.
 The St. Paul Foundation and the Dodge Foundation, among others, funded the New Jersey SEED Branch from 1994-2002.
 In addition, the Lucent Technologies Foundation funded over 100 teachers from Elk Grove School district in Sacramento, California, to attend one of the SEED New Leaders Weeks across three summers, from 1999-2001.